metamot/opi5plus-lfs/README.md

 The second way is agnostic to home (i.e. "NakedUser") because cross-compiler will store it sysroot, and then the command "gcc -v" will show dir of sysroot as user-home-dir (NakedUser - for example).
 The "/opt" dir is more preferred.

-## STAGE0: Build initial system from "other host"
+## STAGE0: Hst-Build initial system using "other host"

 We will use "native" compilation without foreign machines (i.e. x86 etc).
 So the RK3588-machine will build for the RK3588-machine.